yogeshhk/MidcurveNN/README.md

 		- Build Image-Segmentation like Encoder-Decoder network, given Graph Convolution Layers from DGL in place of usual Image-based 2D convolution layer, in the usual pytorch encoder-decoder model.
 		- Generate variety of input-output polyline pairs, by using geometric transformations (and not image transformations as done in Phase I).
 		- See if Variational Graph Auto-Encoders https://github.com/dmlc/dgl/tree/master/examples/pytorch/vgae can help.
+	- Phase III: Using Large Language Models (LLMs)
+		- With representation of Profile and Midcurve in form of text, json-brep, so that LLMs can be leveraged
+		- Prepapre instruct-based fine-tuning [dataset](https://www.kaggle.com/datasets/yogeshkulkarni/midcurvellm) which can be used using [Ludwig](https://www.kaggle.com/code/yogeshkulkarni/midcurvellm-finetune-ludwig) or classical Hugging Face way of fine-tuning

 - Phase I has been implemented in a simplistic manner.
 - Phase II is trying to look for a good representation to store geometry/graph/network as text so that NLP (Natural Language Techniques) can be applied.
 [Paper: "Talk like a graph: encoding graphs for large language models"](https://arxiv.org/pdf/2310.04560.pdf) surveys many such representations and benchmarks them, but none of them looked appropriate for geometry.
+Need to wait till such graph 2 graph networks are available.
-So, here we leverage a geometry representation similar to that found in 3D B-rep (Boundary representation), but in 2D.
+- Phase III : We leverage a geometry representation similar to that found in 3D B-rep (Boundary representation), but in 2D.
 It can be shown as:
 ```
 {
 	'ShapeName': 'I',